endermeme/endermeme/README.md

 - Hello and welcome to my bullshit profile
 - My name is Bình but you can call me Tagilla
 - On the journey to becoming a DevOps and AI Trainer
-- A coder and tester who has been fucked by
+- A coder and tester who still get fucked fucked by
 - ---> ![Arch Linux](https://img.shields.io/badge/Arch%20Linux-1793D1?style=for-the-badge&logo=arch-linux&logoColor=white) <---
 # 🐧Distro Stack :
 ![Ubuntu](https://img.shields.io/badge/Ubuntu-E95420?style=for-the-badge&logo=ubuntu&logoColor=white)